Examples

 - 01 - Getting Started

-A brief overview of how to initialise GPlately’s main objects
+A brief overview of how to initialize GPlately’s main objects.

 - 02 - Plate Reconstructions